AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Max SP increases by 30. | 5
-After entering burst mode, Total DMG dealt increases by 15% for 10s.
+Time-slowed enemies take 8% bonus Total DMG for 4s.
+Triggering it again resets the duration. | 5 After entering burst mode, Total DMG dealt increases by 15% for 10s.
 Triggering it again resets the duration. | 10 When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15